digital-asset/daml/ledger/daml-on-sql/README.rst

 Ledger API over TLS
 ===================

-To protect data on-the-wire and allow using the Ledger API over untrusted networks, the DAML-on-SQL Ledger API server implementation leverages gRPC's built-in TLS support to allow clients to verify the server's identity and encrypt the communication channel over which the Ledger API requests and responses are sent.
+To protect data in transit and allow using the Ledger API over untrusted networks, the DAML-on-SQL Ledger API server implementation leverages gRPC's built-in TLS support to allow clients to verify the server's identity and encrypt the communication channel over which the Ledger API requests and responses are sent.